| Title: | Monte Carlo Simulations of Time Changes in Sequences |

 | Source: | https://github.com/cran/MCseqReplic |

-Comparison indexes between clusters based on observed data and each of MC-replicated clusters.
+Cluster comparison indices (CCI) between clusters based on observed data and each of the MC-replicated partitions.

 clustlist |